 In these training sessions managers can get to improve their negotiating skills through case studies and practicing with role playing exercises.
 These case-studies and role-playing exercises would be more effective when based on actual problems or situations faced within the organization.

 This standpoint is reinforced by Professor R. W. Revans in his book Developing Effective Managers, describing his concept 'Action Learning' which "is a method of helping managers to develop their talents by being exposed to real problems.
-They are required to analyse them, formulate recommendations and then, instead of being satisfied with a report, actually take action.
+They are required to analyze them, formulate recommendations and then, instead of being satisfied with a report, actually take action.
 It accords with the belief that managers learn best by doing rather than being taught."
 (A Handbook of Personnel Management Practice)

 An important requirement for conducting industrial relations training is that the courses should continually be monitored to ensure that they are proceeding according to plan for achieving their specific objectives.